WesTyler/SpiralJS/README.md

 # SpiralJS

+## What is SpiralJS?
-Create spiral graphs of time-series data using D3.js Spiral graphs inspired by [this paper](http://ieg.ifs.tuwien.ac.at/~aigner/teaching/ws06/infovis_ue/papers/spiralgraph_weber01visualizing.pdf).
+SpiralJS creates spiral graphs of time-series data using D3.js.
+Spiral graphs can be useful in visualizing periodic trends in data that may otherwise be obscured in a traditional Signal vs Time graph.

+Spiral graphs inspired by [this paper](http://ieg.ifs.tuwien.ac.at/~aigner/teaching/ws06/infovis_ue/papers/spiralgraph_weber01visualizing.pdf).

 ***